OsamaRimawi/book_library_database/README.md

 # book_library_database
- simple Database project in sql with javafx UI
+Database for a Book Library Using MySQL and java with javafx UI

+In this repository You can Find the SQL and JAVA code.